 So the short answer is, sorry but not yet.
-However, in response to these high volumes of enquiries VACL is now offering 'on demand' Victorian Aboriginal Language Awareness Workshops to aid interested non-Aboriginal individuals and groups in furthering their knowledge and understanding of Victorian Aboriginal languages and their use in a contemporary context.
+However, in response to these high volumes of enquiries VACL is establishing a program of regular language workshops and information sessions throughout the year, so if you have registered your interest, we will contact you with details of the dates and costs involved when available.
+Workshops are designed to aid interested non-Aboriginal individuals and groups in furthering their knowledge and understanding of Victorian Aboriginal languages and their use in a contemporary context.

-Individuals: for registration of interest form please click here
+Individuals: for registration of interest form please REGISTRATION_of_interest

 To hear audio from a Language Awareness Workshop at the Fitzroy Library click here